 Evidence also shows that fatigue can also put at risk the personal health and safety of doctors.
 For example, doctors who are fatigued are at much greater risk of needlestick injury and being involved motor vehicle accidents.
 In short, fatigue is serious issue for the medical profession.

 Safe hours for doctors does not necessarily mean fewer hours, but it does mean that public hospitals need to improve their rostering arrangements significantly.
-The AMA 2006 Safe Hours Audit revealed that many doctors worked a similar number of hours, but often had very different risk ratings.
+AMA Safe Hours Audits have revealed that many doctors work a similar number of hours, but often have very different risk ratings.
 If doctors have adequate breaks and opportunities for uninterrupted sleep - the risks of fatigue can be greatly reduced.